 Paul Collier

-While much of the developing world is rapidly escaping poverty, one billion people are trapped in struggling nations that are falling further behind.
+While most of the developing world is rapidly escaping poverty, fifty stagnant nations containing one billion people are falling further behind, caught in structural traps that conventional aid cannot fix.